conan-io/conan-io.github.io/_posts/2019-08-29-About-package-modes.markdown

 of a recipe may may modify its package ID.

-The package ID mode has always a Conan client-wide mode that will be applied to all the dependencies unless the recipe overrides explicitly the mode for all its requirements or for a particular require.
+The package ID mode has always a Conan client-wide mode that will be applied to all the dependencies unless the recipe overrides it explicitly for all its requirements or for a particular require.
 This can be done in the ``package_id()`` method:

 ```python